zxb2945/Learn-CS-by-yourself/CSLecture/Ultimate AWS Certified Solutions Architect Associate AWS认证课程.md

 ## 272 AWS Secrets Manager

-Newer service, meant for storing secrets
+Newer service, meant for storing secrets （newer to SSM Parameter Store）

 Capability to force rotation of scerets every X days

+Intergraion with Amazon RDS(Mostly meant for RDS integration)

 Secrets are encypted using KMS